nikwin/nikwin.github.io/_posts/2025-03-25-hoopQuestion.md

 Sports act as the canvas of conflict.
 This is what allows the same techniques to be used in both superhero and sports shonen anime.
 However, the healthiness of sports recontextualizes the conflict, practically almost necessitating a free and fair contest of peers over the imbalance of good and evil.
 Thus, sports as the clash of philosophy naturally emerges, as done expertly in *Headshot*, but absent from video games.

 The bildungsroman naturally attaches easily to sports media.
 Athletics is a young person's game and the teamwork and personal growth that come with it suits a coming-of-age story perfectly as do the friendships and rivalries that come with sports.
-Video games tend to focus on professional sports, as would be expected from their AAA lienage, leaving this area unexplored.
+Video games tend to focus on professional sports, as would be expected from their AAA lineage, leaving this area unexplored.

 ## Anime storytelling